 Multi-Cloud vs Hybrid Cloud

-There’s also a downside to the multi-cloud approach, mostly revolving around authentication, authorization, and security.
+There’s a downside to the multi-cloud approach, mostly revolving around authentication, authorization, and security.
 Users generally don’t care where data resides as long as they have access to it but what we often forget is it gets a lot more complicated with a multi-cloud setup.
 Different public clouds have different network risk profiles, like AWS, that use a default deny configuration as opposed to Microsoft Network Security Groups, that by default allow some traffic within a subnet.

 This is why moving data through our multi-cloud exposes us to “multi-risks” that can cause “multi-problems.”
 Additionally, cross-cloud access is a complicated subject since data relationships, identities, hierarchy, and ownerships all need to be considered.
 With Google Cloud, for example, all resources have a “parent” except the organization at the top of the hierarchy.
 Similarly, different clouds have different “relationships” between data and resources that need to be fully understood before any real risk assessment can be made.